JoelMuhanguzi/sicpexam/README.md

 # sicpexam
-Exam files for SICP by Dr Mariette for MSc.
+Exam files for end of semester SICP project by Dr Mariette for MSc.
 Computer Science